G-Core/product-documentation/documentation/dns/dns-records/supported-dns-record-types.md

 <img src="https://assets.gcore.pro/docs/dns/dns-records/supported-dns-record-types/dns-record-types-10.png" alt="Supported DNS record types">

+You can check the resource records of your domain name using the <a href="https://gcore.com/dev-tools/dns-lookup" target="_blank">Gcore DNS Lookup</a> tool.

 ## A record

 An А record defines the IP address to which the domain corresponds.
 The value of the A record is the server IP address in IPv4 format associated with your domain name.